jim-collier/x9git/README.md

 ## Git notes and one-liners

-The document in this repo, "[Git notes and one-liners](https://github.com/jim-collier/gitsby/blob/main/git_notes_and_oneliners.md)" covers some simplified versions of what the `gitsby` does.
+The document in this repo, "[Git notes and one-liners](https://github.com/jim-collier/gitsby/blob/main/git_notes_and_oneliners.md)" covers some simplified versions of what Gitsby does.
+They differ slightly in some areas (mostly due to being limited to one-liners), but Gitsby is the cononical source of truth.

 ## Contributing